dbernheisel/tiyd-rails-2015-08.github.io/during/week1.md

 * Indentation
 * Variables
   * PB & J for the entire class, everyone wants a different jelly.
+* EXAMPLE: Write and execute Ruby code which asks the user for a word and tells the user whether the word is a palindrome.
+Let it ask for a total of five words.
 * Logical Statements
   * Concepts of `and` and `or`
   * While someone still wants a sandwich